chotonSam/Digiten_IT_Task/README.md

 ### 4. UI Implementation
 - **SearchBar** for city input and weather fetch.
-- **WeatherCard** to display city, temperature, description, and icons.
+- **WeatherSection** to display city, temperature, description, and icons.
 - **WeatherMetrics** to show wind speed, humidity, and min/max temp.
 - Responsive layout with Tailwind CSS and dark mode support.